Diversity, Inclusion, and Equity in Clinical Research

-- Clarify the meaning and advance the goals of diverse representation of participants in clinical research by developing a statement of principles and a conceptual framework to advance an understanding of diversity in clinical trials;
+- Advance the goal of diverse representation of participants in clinical research by developing conceptual and methodological frameworks to advance the understanding of, and accountability for, diverse representation in clinical trials;

-- Examine variability in methods used to define, collect, analyze, utilize, and communicate clinical trial data on race, sex, ethnicity, and age;
+- Review current methods and guidance used to define, collect, analyze, utilize, and communicate clinical trial data on race, sex, ethnicity, and age;

 - Describe the barriers to diverse representation in research in the U.S. and in multi-regional trials, including scientific, ethical, and sociopolitical challenges; and generate and share lessons learned about potential approaches for effective communication, recruitment, and retention of underrepresented participants;

-- Develop and disseminate actionable and scalable solutions (“tools”) to promote the goal of diversity in enrollment and to facilitate subgroup analysis in clinical trials.
+- Develop and disseminate actionable and scalable solutions (“tools”) to support the inclusion of diverse populations in research.